|

 - Make sure you understand their bilateral conditions policy.

-- Make you call the company to understand how and when your premium can increase.
+- Make sure you understand how and when your premium

 the company if this is the case.